lucamadd/TestMe/README.md

 ## Usage
 This app is currently in alpha stage so expect bugs.
-I will soon publish TestMe on Google Play and App Store, but if you want you can build the app yourself:
+I will soon publish TestMe on Google Play and App Store, but if you want you can enjoy a free ad-free experience by building the app yourself:

 ### Requirements
 - Flutter SDK  [Download link](https://flutter.dev/docs/get-started/install)